 For the starter, combine 200g of the flour with 200ml of lukewarm water in a non-metallic container mix well making sure you get all the bits from the sides – a glass jar is perfect.
 Leave it somewhere warm uncovered overnight.
 The following day, feed it by discarding half and adding a further 100g of flour and 100ml of lukewarm water.
 Repeat this feeding process every 12 hours until you see bubbles throughout the mixture.
 It will take a few days, possibly more, for the mixture to pickup the natural airborne yeasts It will happen!!!!
-I was just about ready to give up – the kitchen was a mess, lots of dishes and utensils with bits of hard dough sticking to them – I even managed to get some on the windows that set like concrete and then majically one day the bubbles came.
+I was just about ready to give up – the kitchen was a mess, lots of dishes and utensils with bits of hard dough sticking to them – I even managed to get some dough on the windows that set like concrete.
+Then one day the bubbles arrived.

 One day, I think I put too much water in, so the next couple of feeds, I increased the proportion of flour to water.
 So there is no hard and fast rule with this stuff and once you have got it , you will realise you can play around with it, using different flours.

 Once it is ready you can pop it in the fridge covered with plastic wrap with a hole in it and leave it until you want to make bread, remember the starter needs to be fed at least once a week.
 This is something I do when I make a loaf, if you don’t make a loaf you must feed the starter.

 Photos showing starter ready to use or go back into the fridge.